 Now, to some, that might sound like crazy talk, but, to a true A/V enthusiast, nothing sounds more sane.
 Here's how to spend your ludicrous sums of money before someone you love has you thrown into the insane asylum for giving up a chance of a lifetime.

-LG EG9600 4K OLED TV ($2,999-$4,999): If you want to one-up the neighbor that always buys the latest and greatest gadgets ahead of you, look no further than LG's line of 55 and 65-inch OLED TVs that display tone-perfect blacks, bright whites and over 1 billion colors in between.
+LG 65-inch E6 OLED ($3,195): If you want to one-up the neighbor that always buys the latest and greatest gadgets ahead of you, look no further than LG's line of OLED TVs that display tone-perfect blacks, bright whites and over 1 billion colors in between.
+These TVs are downright gorgeous and thanks to some incredible upscaling technology make darn near anything look beautiful.

 Klipsch Reference Premiere RP-280FA floorstanding speaker ($959, $3,836 for four): You know what you need?
 Four really big, really loud speakers.
 At nearly $1,000 apiece, the powerful, crisp RP-280FAs with ceiling-firing Dolby Atmos speakers will do the trick.